Tuna Salad Lettuce Wraps

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Tuna Salad Lettuce Wraps would be great for any phase of the original South Beach Diet if you use well-drained tuna and light mayo.
-This is a great recipe for other low-carb diet plans, and for low-carb diets definitely use regular mayo.
+Tuna Salad Lettuce Wraps would be great for low-carb or Keto diet plans, and for low-carb diets definitely use regular mayo.
 For extremely low carbs or Keto you might want to use less tomatoes and avocado.
+This recipe will work for any phase of the original South Beach Diet if you use well-drained tuna and light mayo.

 Find More Recipes Like This One:

 Use Lettuce Wraps to see more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
-You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.